 I love the word magic.
-I think that we could stand to be in a little more awe (and Louie CK would agree with me), not only of the things we do, but of what we are.
+I think that we could stand to be in a little more awe, not only of the things we do, but of what we are.

 I’m going to let Neil Pasricha tell the beautiful story of how you came to be.
 Sit back with some tea and let yourself enjoy this tale of truth.
 This is an excerpt.
 You can read the full version here.

 “You used to be a sperm.
 Check out the period at the end of this sentence.
 That tiny little dot is around 600 microns wide.
 When you were a sperm you were about 40 microns wide.
 You had a great life as a sperm but always felt incomplete.
 The truth is you weren’t whole until you met an egg.
 And then you two began a nine month project to make a cool new version of you.
 It took a while but you grew arms and legs and eyeballs and lungs.

 For a sperm to meet an egg it means your mom met your dad.
 But it’s not just them.
 Think about how many people had to meet, fall in love, and make love for you to be here.
 Here’s the answer: A lot.
 Like a lot a lot.

 Before they had you, none of your ancestors drowned in a pond, got strangled by a python, or skied into a tree.
 None of your ancestors choked on a peach pit, were trampled by buffalo, or got their tie stuck in an assembly line.
 None of your ancestors was a virgin.

 You are the most modern, brightest spark of years and years and years of survivors who all had to meet each other in order to eventually make you.